GCO-NZ/GCO-NZ/README.md

 - 👋 Hi, I’m @GCO-NZ (Gavin Connell-Otten)
 - 👀 I’m interested in Engineering in general, particularly AWS and DevOps
-- 🌱 I’m currently learning how to manage highly performaing engineering teams!
+- 🌱 I’m currently learning how to manage highly performing engineering teams!
 - 💞️ I’m looking to collaborate on reusable infra-code and CI/CD release patterns
 - 📫 How to reach me  - https://www.linkedin.com/in/gavin-connell-otten-68b0a823